 Phuket is the centre for those exploring the west coast and its beach resorts.

-Islands such as Phi Phi are so famous as to be somewhat spoilt by tourism but a series of neighbouring islands are equally beautiful while offering a quieter experience.
+Islands such as Phi Phi are so famous as to be somewhat spoilt by tourism, but you'll find a series of neighbouring islands are equally beautiful while offering a quieter experience.
 Don’t miss Phang Nga Bay, whose calm waters make it a great place to explore by sea kayak.

 The east coast is a similar mix of party islands, such as Koh Samui, and ones still relatively unspoilt, such as Koh Tao.